Paul D. Etienne: Archbishop of Anchorage

 Pope Francis appointed Etienne as archbishop of Anchorage on October 4, 2016.
 He was installed at Our Lady of Guadalupe Co-Cathedral in Anchorage on November 9, 2016.
 He succeeded Archbishop Roger Schwietz.
 In 2018, Etienne announced the establishment of an independent commission to examine the personnel files of the archdiocese over the past 50 years for any new credible accusations of sexual abuse by priests against minors.

 Coadjutor Archbishop and Archbishop of Seattle

 On April 29, 2019, Pope Francis named Etienne as coadjutor archbishop of Seattle.
 The appointment was publicized by Archbishop Christophe Pierre, apostolic nuncio to the United States.
 The mass celebrating his "rite of reception" was held on June 7, 2019, at St. James Cathedral in Seattle, Washington.

-On September 3, 2019, Etienne automatically become archbishop of Seattle, following the resignation of his predecessor, Archbishop J. Peter Sartain.
+On September 3, 2019, Etienne automatically became archbishop of Seattle, following the resignation of his predecessor, Archbishop J. Peter Sartain.
 A few days later, Etienne announced that he would not reside in Connolly House, the mansion for the archbishop of Seattle.
 He stated:

 "I prefer to live a more simplified life," he explained, adding that he was "exploring options on church properties" and hoped to find an alternative soon.
 "Meanwhile, a prudent discussion will explore the possibility of selling Connolly House to help fund the great many needs across this archdiocese," he wrote.